 Random data that is used as an additional input to a one-way function that hashes data, a password or passphrase.
 The salt is generally public or shared.
 It increases the work for brute-force attempts, and prevents rainbow attacks, where large quantities of data is precomputed and applied to cracking passwords.

-A seed phrase or seed recovery phrase, is a list of words which store all the information needed to recover Bitcoin funds on-chain.
-Coldcard or a software wallet will typically generate a seed phrase and instruct the user to write it down on paper.
-All private keys generated by a BIP-39 based wallet (like Coldcard) are generated deterministically from the seed phrase alone.
-Knowledge of a wallet's seed phrase usually implies complete control over the funds it holds.
+A list of words which store all the information needed to recover Bitcoin funds on-chain.
+COLDCARD or a software wallet will typically generate a list of seed words and instruct the user to write it down on paper.
+All private keys generated by a BIP-39 based wallet (like COLDCARD) are generated deterministically from the seed words alone.
+Knowledge of a wallet's seed words usually implies complete control over the funds it holds.

 A protocol update to Bitcoin that makes Bitcoin transaction sizes smaller, which allows Bitcoin to handle more transactions at once (scalability) and reduce transaction costs.
 It achieves this by separating Bitcoin signature data from transaction data.

 Secure Hash Algorithm 256-bit.
 A cryptographic hash algorithm which produces irreversible and unique 32-bytes from any length of input data.
 SHA-256 is a core technology used in Bitcoin.

 Single Level Cell is the highest grade of NAND Flash currently available and is used for industrial Purposes.
 It has the highest noise immunity and reliability due to the physical design of the flash cell.